cyclejs-community/component-combinators/documentation/EFSM.md

 - used by `f` to compute the actions from the events, i.e to produce an executable version of the state machine
 - automatically parsed into a graphical representation of all or a slice of the behaviour (removing error handling flows for instance) of the state machine
-- paramount to generate automatic tests for the state machine (note that this requires additional formalization (refinement of the DSL) or prior knowledge of the guards, more on this in a specific section)
+- used to generate automatic tests for the state machine (note that this requires additional formalization (refinement of the DSL), more on this in a future section)

 Going back to the sample application, here is an example of automatically generated flow graph, in which the error flows have been sliced out :